What is the #mysmallchange campaign all about?

 The #mysmallchange campaign is asking all road users – drivers, passengers, pedestrians, cyclists and motorcyclists – to pledge a small change that will help make the roads a safer place for everyone.
 Your pledge will inspire others to think about their behaviour; one less distracted driver, one more passenger wearing their seatbelt, one less uninsured driver… these small changes will make a big difference.

-If you’re a young driver from Essex, pledging will automatically enter you into a prize draw to win a Ford Fiesta.
-Full terms and conditions available here [link].
+If you’re a young driver from Essex, pledging will automatically enter you into a prize draw to win a Vauxhall Corsa.
+Full terms and conditions available here.

 Animal heads on human bodies… why?